asimjamal/Customer-Intelligence-Report/README.md

 📦 customer-intelligence-report
  ┣ 📓 customer_analytics_eda.ipynb   ← Main analysis notebook
  ┣ 📄 README.md                      ← You are here
- ┗ 📄 online_retail_II.csv           ← Dataset (download from Kaggle, not tracked in git)
+ ┗ 📄 Data Folder                    ← Dataset Zip (download from Kaggle, not tracked in git)
 ```

 ---